 Internationally, I trained 20 undergraduate volunteers from universities in Khujand, Tajikistan to assist with research on sustainable land management.
 We covered topics on sustainability, environmental science, participatory research, and introducing the necessary vocabulary for the purpose of assisting with the research.

 At Duke University, I gained university-based classroom experience as a Teaching Assistant for undergraduate (Introduction to Environmental Science and Policy) and graduate-level courses (Population Ecology, Environmental Modeling, and Data Analysis for Environmental Sciences).
-I led classes, including discussions, labs and lectures, in the absence of the professor, facilitated a semester-long book discussion group of Jeffery Sachs’ Common Wealth, developed quiz and exam questions, and designed lab materials for teaching simple and multiple linear regression.
+I led classes, including discussions, labs and lectures, facilitated a semester-long book discussion group of Jeffery Sachs’ Common Wealth, developed quiz and exam questions, and designed lab materials for teaching simple and multiple linear regression.

 I believe that the process of learning does not need to be difficult, painful, or boring.
 Some common goals for most educators are to engage students in new ways of thinking, instill in students an appreciation for topics across various fields of study, and promote a passion for lifelong learning.
 While these are certainly noble goals, becoming a truly effective educator can be challenging without some knowledge of the learning process on the part of the student, as well as the delivery of information on the part of the educator.